zannloo/tp/docs/UserGuide.md

 ##### Mistake 6: Value(s) provided is the same as the current value(s).
 No changes have been made.
 **Solution:**
 When modifying information for a student or group, please ensure that **at least one field** you intend to edit **differs from the current parameters** associated with the student or group.
-This

 ##### Mistake 7: Duplicate Id.
 **Solution:**